flowforge/flowforge-file-server/README.md

 ```

 ### LocalFS

 - options
     - root - path to store team files, relative path will apply to FLOWFORGE_HOME

 ### Memory

+This driver is purely to make testing easier, it has no configuration
+options.

 ### Environment variables